Gataquadrada/SpriteTube/README.md

 ## Available commands

 - Use `flip`, `unflip` and `toggleflip` as commands to (un)flip the frame.
-- Use `first` to jump to the first frame recorded in the `frames.json` file.
+- Use `first` to jump to the first frame.
-- Use `last` to jump to the last frame recorded in the `frames.json` file.
+- Use `last` to jump to the last frame.
-- Use `random` to jump to a random frame recorded in the `frames.json` file.
+- Use `random` to jump to a random frame.
 - Use `hide` to hide the avatar.
+- Use `show` to show the avatar.
 - Any invalid command or innexistent frame number will remove the sprite from screen.

 ## Character editor.